 Rebecca Shereikis, ISITA, is a historian with interests in francophone West Africa (particularly Mali), African Muslim responses to colonialism, and Islamic law in African contexts.

-Juliet Sorensen, Law and Kellogg, focuses on health and human rights, international criminal law, and corruption.
+Juliet Sorensen, Clinical Associate Professor of Law, Law and Kellogg, focuses on health and human rights, international criminal law, and corruption.
 She is a director of the Northwestern Access to Health Project, an interdisciplinary global community health partnership.